The America I love still exists at the front desks of our public libraries.” – Kurt Vonnegut

 Disappear

-Deported and dumped at an airport in a dangerous location where you don't know anyone.
-Where you don't know even the language.
+Deported and dumped at an airport in a country where you don't know anyone, and where you don't speak the language.

 TrashLight